bernharl/CamelsML/README.md

 ```
 - If not using pipenv, this repository should be installable using pip as well.

+- The package is also available on PyPi under the name camelsml

 ## Content of the repository
 This repo is structured like a Python package.
 All relevant code is found within the `camelsml` directory.